Consider a Venting Range Hood to Enjoy Delicious Meals and Protect Your Lungs

 Ready to Breathe Easy With Your Very Own Venting Range Hood?

 Purchasing a venting range hood is simple when you have the right selection to choose from.
-Consider Eagle for your commercial kitchen or Summit Appliance for your home.
+Consider these condensate hoods for your commercial kitchen or Summit Appliance for your home.
 If it’s a ventless hood that would better suit your needs, consider Wells.
 For help in selecting the right hood for you, contact one of our knowledgeable KaTom team members at 800-541-8683 or e-mail info@KaTom.com.
 We will have you breathing easier in no time.